P-p-H-d/mlib/README.md

 'ptr' can not be NULL.
 The default used function is the 'free' function of the LIBC.

+The user may defined its own implementation of the macro.

 ##### void M\_MEMORY\_FULL (size_t size)

-This macro is called when a memory error has been detected and shall be raised.
+This macro is called by M\*LIB when a memory error has been detected.
-The parameter 'size' is what was tried to be allocated.
+The parameter 'size' is what was tried to be allocated (as a hint).
 The default is to abort the execution.
 The macro can :